-Katikies Mykonos – Adults-only luxury hotel with a wellness center, 2 gourmet restaurants, and 2 sea-view infinity pools overlooking Agios Ioannis Beach toward mythic Delos Island.
+Katikies Mykonos – Adults-only luxury hotel with a wellness center, two gourmet restaurants, and two sea-view infinity pools overlooking Agios Ioannis Beach toward mythic Delos Island.

 Katikies Mykonos is a refined getaway with romantic rooms and suites, all with private terraces and most with outdoor jacuzzis or pools.
 The culinary program is outstanding with plenty of variety: an Anatolian fine dining restaurant, a Greek-Asian fusion restaurant with a champagne bar, and a casual pool bar serving cold drinks and sushi.
 The infinity pools offer varied experiences, too, with a quiet, sandy-bottom pool and a second, lively pool with an all-day DJ.
 Katikies’ lavish spa offers holistic therapies based on Mediterranean traditions.
 Nestled above tranquil Agios Ioannis Beach, the hotel is just a short walk to the sand and sea as well as a handful of delightful restaurants and beach clubs.

 - Area: Katikies Mykonos sits on a hill above Agios Ioannis, within a 1-minute walk of the beach, where you’ll find a few excellent restaurants and beach clubs.
 Walking northwest along the coast for 8-minutes leads to a hidden gem, Kapari Beach, a tiny, unspoiled clothing-optional beach with clear water, great for snorkeling, swimming, and watching the sunset.
 Katikies Mykonos is only a 10-minute walk to the bus stop for Mykonos Town.